 Does your insurance provider offer all the protection you need if your vehicle is totaled or stolen and not recovered?
 You could be surprised.

-Did you know that new vehicles depreciate, on average, 19% in 1st year.* While auto insurance covers the replacement value of the vehicle, you may be still be liable for the difference between the insurance settlement and their remaining loan balance –
+While auto insurance covers the replacement value of the vehicle, you may be still be liable for the difference between the insurance settlement and their remaining loan balance –

 which can amount to thousands of dollars.
 With vehicle depreciation, loan terms extending, and the cost of repairs rising, there is a chance that a “gap” will occur between your remaining loan balance and your insurance settlement.